jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 __
 lists addfolder - Asks user to type a name for the new folder-list.
 Asks user to choose a folder.
-The folder-list is created, attached to the folder.
+Creates the folder-list, attached to the folder.

 __